ProFormA/taskxml/gradinghints/whitepaper-grades.md

 An instance of this element contains a description as text.
 A subset of HTML is allowed (see Appendix A).
 If a description is given, where a referenced element also has a description, the \<description\> content overrides the referenced description.

-Descriptions can be given to problemaspects and nullify conditions.
+Descriptions can be given to problem aspects and to nullify conditions (see below).

 Internal descriptions are meant for teachers and maybe grading assistants.
 Internal descriptions are not shown to students.
-Internal description could include didactic background information and possibly technical or organizational details about the described artifact.
+Internal descriptions could include didactic background information and possibly technical or organizational details about the described artifact.

 #### grading-hints element